rockstor/rockstor-doc/faq.rst

 Thanks for asking and welcome to the Rockstor community.
 Depending on your needs and interests, there are a few ways to participate.
 See :ref:`contributetorockstor` for more details.
-Don't feel shy and e-mail any of the developers if you like to discuss more before jumping in!
+Don't feel shy and email any of the developers if you like to discuss more before jumping in!